minjismin/CSE15L/lab-report-4-week-8.md

 ## Possible code changes

-To take snippet 2 as a test, we also need to create whole new method which can read nested parenthesis, brackets, and escaped brackets.
+To take snippet 2 as a test, we also need to create a whole new method which can read nested parenthesis, brackets, and escaped brackets.
 New code would need many lines which can distinguish open and end of parenthesis, bracket, and escaped bracket and figure out links in the test.

 # Snippet 3